 Faculty members at CSUN working on a Sponsored Project

 The total time based effort from all CSU additional employment must not exceed 25% of the regular assignment.

 - Rate for the additional employment must be the same as CSU base rate of pay for primary assignment.

 - Institutional Base Salary: As of July 1, 2013 the basis of the salary used for the calculation of salary charges to Federal projects consists of a faculty members regular compensation for his appointment as faculty member.
 It does not include any additional compensation for additional appointments (e.g. Director of a Center) or Special Consultants pay.

-- NSF projects must not exceed 2 months pay for the summer/winter semester break period.
-Projects with all other Federal agencies must not exceed 3 months pay for the summer/winter semester break period.
+- Other Federal Agencies: Projects with all other Federal agencies must not exceed 3 months pay for the summer/winter semester break period.

 - NIH Projects: Limitations on an individual’s rate of pay directly chargeable to grants, and contracts issued by NIH can be found at http://grants.nih.gov/grants/policy/salcap_summary.htm.